Plantar Fasciitis Treatment in Beverly Hills

 How is plantar fasciitis diagnosed?

 Diagnosis is achieved by the clinical examination, x-rays, and a diagnostic ultrasound of the patient.
 Dr. Soomekh will listen to the patient’s complaints, symptoms, and goals.
 The examination involves a hands-on analysis of the patient’s foot and evaluating their gait.
 Digital radiographs (x-rays) of the feet will be obtained in the office and reviewed with the patient.
 The positions of the bones and joints evaluated on the x-rays help to determine the severity of the deformity and any associated deformities.

 Dr. Soomekh will evaluate the ligament using a state-of-the-art diagnostic ultrasound.
 This examination will show the thickness and swelling and any amount of damage and tearing of the ligament.
 It is used as an important tool to examine the degree of injury and the effectiveness of treatment.

 An MRI may be ordered in cases of severe tearing or rupture of the ligament.
 It may also be needed for those patients with chronic plantar fasciitis.

 It is important to distinguish plantar fasciitis from other problems that can cause heel pain such as Tarsal Tunnel Syndrome.

-Dr. Soomekh educates that early diagnosis and treatment of plantar fasciitis are the keys to successful treatment, faster recovery and painless lifestyle.
+Dr. Soomekh states that early diagnosis and treatment of plantar fasciitis are the keys to successful treatment, faster recovery and painless lifestyle.

 If there is a large tear or rupture of the ligament, treatment will include a period of complete rest in a special boot with crutches and no weight bearing to the foot.